rbslandau/graf_subsidies/README.md

 Repo for the publication "Contrasting effects of aquatic subsidies on a terrestrial trophic cascade"
 ====================================================================================================================

-This repo contains the script and data for the related publication under review
+This repo contains the script and data for the related publication in [Biology Letters 13 (2017)](http://rsbl.royalsocietypublishing.org/content/13/5/20170129.long)

 Script written by Nadin Graf, revised by Ralf B. Schäfer